 Need more info?
 We’ve got a full guide to customer journey mapping here.

-Customer journey orchestration and optimization
+Customer journey orchestration and optimisation

 Once you know what your customer journeys look like, you can think about how to design ones that work best.
-If your customer journey mapping is a top-level exercise, then customer journey orchestration and optimization are more practical.
+If your customer journey mapping is a top-level exercise, then customer journey orchestration and optimisation are more practical.
 These use customer data and a cross-team approach to ensure that customers can move from touchpoint to touchpoint smoothly.